mynameislau/clic-clac/README.md

 ## TABLIST

+- The init function parameter is a DOM selector targeting the tablist main element.

-Set a `data-tablist` attribute on the element that will be the tablist, the value of the attribute is the name of the tablist, you can leave it blank and use the id attribute (used to fill the aria-owns attribute later) You can specify if the tablist is multiselectable with the *data-multiselectable* attribute.
+- The id of the element will be the name of the tablist (used to fill the aria-owns attribute later).
+You can specify if the tablist is multiselectable with the *data-multiselectable* attribute.
 On each tab button, set a `data-tab-for` attribute which value is the id.
 If your tab button is a link (`<a>`), you can juste specify the id with an anchor link (`href="#xy"`). of the controlled tab panel.
 Set a `data-owner` attribute
 to specify the tablist that owns the tab.

-Set a `data-expand-default-state` attribtue to true or false if you want to specify a default state for this tab
+- Set a `data-expand-default-state` attribtue to true or false if you want to specify a default state for this tab

-If you don't want at least one tab selected at all times, add a `data-at-least-one` attribute to the tablist element with the value `false`.
+- If you don't want at least one tab selected at all times, add a `data-at-least-one` attribute to the tablist element with the value `false`.

-If you want your content to collapse when you click outside of the area, add a `data-click-outside` attribute with the `deselect` value.
+- If you want your content to collapse when you click outside of the area, add a `data-click-outside` attribute with the `deselect` value.

 ## EVENTS